MauroDelmondes/404-Not-Found/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
-- What was your experience?
+[Here](https://inquisitive-dieffenbachia-ae9fe7.netlify.app/)
 - What have you learned/improved?
-- Your wisdom? :)
+  - Responsive style with HTML5 and CSS3.

 ### Built With